Calchan/debian-install-scripts/README.md

   packages as your favorite Wine implementations.
 Proton Experimental should be your default.
 Go back in major versions one at a time if Experimental doesn't work but it will be rare.

-- Install good old Wine, both `wine` and `wine-development`, for those old games which won't work with Proton.
-DXVK is also installed but will only work with `wine-development` at this time.
-MS core fonts and `winbind` are also installed since they're often needed.
-Remember to use `winetricks` and `dxvk-setup` as needed.
+- Install good old Wine for those old games which won't work with Proton.
+Mainline Wine doesn't support DXVK at the moment, so use the Proton Experimental binaries you download from Steam.
+It should be your default anyway, and for a lot of reasons.
+If you really need DXVK and Wine then you will have to switch your APT sources to unstable and install it along with `wine-development`.

 - Upstream `winetricks` is installed.
 Versions from your distribution, whichever it is, can't keep up with the update pace.
 And out-of-date versions of `winetricks` will be unable to install a lot